BradleyMatera/CheeseWizz/README.md

 - **CRUD Operations:**
   The application supports full CRUD operations across all collections, managed through the corresponding controllers.

+- **Visual Experience:**
+  Enjoy the immersive shader background while browsing and interacting with the cheese database.

+## 🧪 Testing

+- **Component Testing:**
+  Utilize React Testing Library for unit and integration tests of React components.

+- **API Testing:**
+  Use tools like Jest and Supertest for backend API endpoint testing.

+- **End-to-End Testing:**
+  Implement Cypress for comprehensive end-to-end testing of the entire application flow.

 ## 🔄 Future Enhancements